nicogou/xiao-round-display/README.md

 It uses custom drivers for :

-- TFT display GC9A01, based off of [Jakob Krantz work on ZSWatch](https://github.com/jakkra/ZSWatch/blob/main/app/drivers/display/gc9a01/gc9a01.c)
+- TFT display GC9A01, based off of [Jakob Krantz' work on ZSWatch](https://github.com/jakkra/ZSWatch/blob/main/app/drivers/display/gc9a01/gc9a01.c)
 - Touch screen controller CHSC6X, based on the [Seeed Studio Arduino library](https://github.com/Seeed-Studio/Seeed_Arduino_RoundDisplay)

+It uses built-in Zephyr drivers for:

+- reading/writing to the SD card slot present on the display
+- using the PCF8563 RTC present on the display

 ## Getting started